trapadulli/Simtrade/README.md

 # Simtrade
 ## sim - trade - backtest
+##### Specifics of model creation is all Algo Developers need to concern themselves with
+##### With this tool you can simulate a model, backtest that simulation for analysis (generating .csv's), and trade that model in you Alpaca brokerage account
+##### Trading can be scheduled by running you models commandline with Windows Task Scheduler
+#
 #### This tool can simulate, backtest and trade a quantitative algorithmic equities portfolio model
 #### from commandline by creating a MyAlgo.js file in ./Library/Models
 ### Example: your_directory/Simtrade/> node process.js trade 0 MyAlgo